testingautomated-usi/deepmetis/DeepMetis-UE/README.md

 Install [_Python 3.7.9_](https://www.python.org/ftp/python/3.7.9/python-3.7.9-amd64.exe)

 To easily install the dependencies with pip, we suggest to create a dedicated virtual environment.
-For example, you can use `venv` and create a virtual environment called `.venv` inside the current folder (`DeepHyperion-BNG`):
+For example, you can use `venv` and create a virtual environment called `.venv` inside the current folder (`DeepMetis-UE`):

 ```
 python -m venv .venv